-The implementation of any system of price indices implies a break in the continuity of the series, and more so when, in addition to changing the composition of the representative products and their corresponding weightings, a change occurs in the calculation methodology used to compile the indices, as in the case of the IPRIX and the IPRIM, base 2010.
+The implementation of any system of price indices implies a break in the continuity of the series, and more so when, in addition to changing the composition of the representative products and their corresponding weightings, a change occurs in the calculation methodology used to compile the indices, as in the case of the IPRI, base 2010.

-For the purpose of having continued series available, at least for certain breakdown levels, and which enable calculating variation rates between different periods, and allowing users to perform studies and predictions relating to price evolution, the INE has prepared a link, and publishes the indices in base 2010, as of January 2005, in order to thus provide the continuity of the information published until now.
+For the purpose of having continued series available, at least for certain breakdown levels, and which enable calculating variation rates between different periods, and allowing users to perform studies and predictions relating to price performance, the INE has prepared a link, and publishes the indices in base 2010, as of January 1975, in order to thus provide the continuity of the information published until now.

-It is important to highlight that, as the new IPRIX-IPRIM has taken the year 2010 as its base, the series have been recalculated in the new base, using the new calculation formula and the new weightings, as of January 2010.
-Therefore, the variation rates of the IPRIX-IPRIM, base 2010, for the years 2010, 2011 and 2012, will be different from those calculated using the indices in base 2005.
+It is important to highlight that, as the new IPRI has taken the year 2010 as its base, the series have been recalculated in the new base, using the new calculation formula and the new weightings, as of January 2010.
+Therefore, the variation rates of the IPRI, base 2010, for the years 2010, 2011 and 2012 will be different than those calculated using the indices in base 2005.